vrahangdale/ISQA_8086-TeamProject/Deliverables/Git Package/Git_Package_Doc.md

       • All relevant references, e.g., data sources and background information.---Shravya

 ## 5. Any presentation slides or materials that you created (PDF format preferred), and ---(Shravya).
-## 6. A brief Markdown document summarizing contributorship to the individual deliverables for the entire project (who did what), which should be fairly consistent with Git version history.---Pradeep
+## 6. This Markdown document summarizing contributorship to the individual deliverables for the entire project of team CSV-Pitchers.

 | Task                                      | Description                                                                                                                                                                       | Chandra | Shravya | Vaibhav | Pradeep | Task Week Number |
 |-------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------|---------|---------|---------|------------------|